d4n3sh/thedaneshproject/content/posts/2009-09-20-are-you-ready-for-the-future.md

 ---
 [youtube]http://www.youtube.com/watch?v=6ILQrUrEWe8[/youtube]

-An interesting &#8220;did you know?&#8221; video about the Social Networks world and how it's quickly becoming a part of us.
+An interesting "did you know?" video about the Social Networks world and how it's quickly becoming a part of us.
 Amazing ha?

 So are you for Social Network or are you not?